Johay90/TribalSentry/README.md

 3. Run the API: `dotnet run --project TribalSentry.API`
 4. Run the bot: `dotnet run --project TribalSentry.Bot`

+## API Configuration

+When self-hosting, you need to configure the bot to connect to your API.
+In the `TribalWarsApiService.cs` file, update the `BaseAddress` to match your API's address.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.